Blue Topaz vs. Diamond: Which One Suits You?

 Origins and Rarity

-Topaz is a silicate mineral that is naturally found in a range of different colors.
+Topaz is a silicate mineral that is naturally found in a range of different colours.
 Blue topaz stones are exceptionally rare to find.
-Many blue topaz stones are created through treating naturally colorless topaz stones.
+Many blue topaz stones are created through treating naturally colourless topaz stones.
 These gemstones are most often mined in Sri Lanka, Brazil, China and Nigeria.

 Blue topaz gemstones also flaunt eye-catching sparkle.
 They are lower on the refractive index, but a quality cut gives them a beautiful shimmer that enlivens the blue hue.

-Gemstone color varies among gemstones — and within types of gemstones.
+Gemstone colour varies among gemstones — and within types of gemstones.
 The classic image of a diamond is of a pure, clear stone.
 But diamonds can be found in a rainbow of hues.
-Known as fancy color diamonds, these gemstones are an exceptional choice for the diamond-lover who craves color.
+Known as fancy colour diamonds, these gemstones are an exceptional choice for the diamond-lover who craves colour.

 Blue topaz is renowned for its soothing hue.
 Most blue topaz gemstones fall into one of three categories.
 Sky blue topaz is a calming light-blue stone and is the only blue topaz hue to occur naturally.
 Swiss blue topaz boasts a vivid electric blue tone that summons attention.
 London blue topaz showcases a rich, sophisticated dark blue hue.

 Gemstone clarity is a key element in the appearance of a diamond.
 A clarity scale designed by the Gemmological Institute of America uses 11 different grades to rank diamonds.
 The Flawless rank is the rarest, and most diamonds are graded as Slightly Included (SI) or Very Slightly Included (VS), with inclusions that are only detectable by a professional using 10x magnification.